Sentencing & Punishment for Theft – California Penal Code 487-488 PC

 Court options at the time of sentencing

-If you are convicted of theft, the court has discretion in determining your punishment depending on the circumstances of your case.
+If you are convicted, the court has discretion in determining your punishment for theft, depending on the circumstances of your case.
 The court has the following options at time of sentencing:

 - The court can sentence you to one of three terms provided by law

-- Misdemeanor grand theft: up to one year in county jail
+- Misdemeanor grand theft: up to 364 days in county jail

 - Felony grand theft: 16 months, 2 or 3 years in county jail